-Payments Received

-Including Payments Considered Received
+Payments Received or Considered Received

 You must figure your gain each year on the payments you receive, or are treated as receiving, from an installment sale.
-These payments include the down payment and each later payment of principal on the buyer's debt to you.

 In certain situations, you are considered to have received a payment, even though the buyer does not pay you directly.
 These situations occur when the buyer assumes or pays any of your debts, such as a loan, or pays any of your expenses, such as a sales commission.
 See Mortgage less than basis for an exception to this rule.